OpenFreeEnergy/openfe/docs/guide/protocols/relativehybridtopology.rst

 The protocol interpolates molecular interactions between the initial and final state of the perturbation using a discrete set of lambda windows.
 A function describes how the different lambda components (bonded and nonbonded terms) are interpolated.
 Only parameters that differ between state A (``lambda=0``) and state B (``lambda=1``) are interpolated.
 In the default lambda function in the :class:`.RelativeHybridTopologyProtocol`, first the electrostatic interactions of state A are turned off while simulataneously turning on the van-der-Waals interactions of state B. Then, the van-der-Waals interactions of state A are turned off while simulatenously turning on the electrostatic interactions of state B. Bonded interactions are interpolated linearly between ``lambda=0`` and ``lambda=1``.
 The ``lambda_settings`` ``lambda_functions`` and ``lambda_windows`` define the alchemical pathway.
+A soft-core potential is applied to the Lennard-Jones potential to avoid instablilites in intermediate lambda windows.
+Both the soft-core potential function from Beutler et al. [2]_ and from Gapsys et al. [3]_ are available and can be selected in the ``softcore_LJ`` settings
+(default is ``gapsys``).

 Simulation overview
 ~~~~~~~~~~~~~~~~~~~